eduardo-ufmg/eduardo-ufmg/README.md

 - 👋 Hi, I’m @eduardo-ufmg
 - 👀 I’m interested in digital design and embedded systems
-- 🌱 I’m currently learning hardware description and some protocols
+- 🌱 I’m currently learning research methodology
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me: eduardohbc@ufmg.br
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I haven't found my indentation style yet
+- ⚡ Fun fact: I love Clarice Lispector's books

 <!---
 eduardo-ufmg/eduardo-ufmg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.